 Either virtual or in-person masterminds include a set amount of time per meeting.
 Depending on how often you meet, you can do it between 1-3 hours.
 If you meet once a week on Zoom it may be 1 hour once a week or twice a month.
 If you meet in person, you may choose a desirable location spot for a week or weekend.
 It can also be a mix of both.

 Assign a leader and timekeeper for the group (if you aren’t leading it).

 Set up mastermind rules so everyone has the right expectations.
-They can be as simple as being committed, provide support, attend gatherings or calls, etc.
+They can be as simple as being committed, providing support, attending gatherings or calls, etc.

-A private Facebook group or Slack channel will give the mastermind members an opportunity for ongoing connection, encouragement, and support.
+A private Facebook group or Slack channel will allow the mastermind members ongoing connection, encouragement, and support.

 What to do in a mastermind

 Hot Seat – This is where one person gets a set amount of time to present their challenge, and others chime in with suggestions.

 Group Training – You can bring in guest speakers or experts to train everyone on a specific topic or to meet a common need or goal

 Accountability – Create space for members to share where they are on their goals determined at the last meeting.